AseptSoft Core Documentation

 ➡️

 The step to transition to when the condition fails.
+Only available for Custom type.

 Custom

 💡 Tip: The Condition and Action fields support formal expressions.
-Click the builder icon (🔧) to the right of each field to open the Condition Builder or Action Builder for guided expression construction.
+Click the builder icon to the right of each field to open the Condition Builder or Action Builder for guided expression construction.

 🖥️ Using the Prompt Field with Dialogs